brandonavant/upgrade-azurerm-terraform-provider/blog/upgrade-azurerm-terraform-provider.md

 }
 ```

-Notice the `version = "~> 3.0"`, which simply contrains our version with the 3.x range of provider versions.
+Notice the `version = "~> 3.0"`, which simply constrains our version with the 3.x range of provider versions.
 Now run the following command to update the lock file to match the new version.

 ```bash
 terraform init -upgrade